A simple recipe for Sheet Pan Miso Salmon and Spring Peas – a fast and healthy weeknight dinner that can be made in under 25 minutes.

 - 1 teaspoon orange zest- optional

-- 1 cup fresh shelled spring peas ( or sub shelled edamame)
+- 1 cup fresh shelled spring peas ( or sub frozen peas or shelled edamame)

 - 2 cups fresh snow or snap peas